Charting the coming synergy between lattice QCD and high-energy phenomenology: The Sensitivity of HEP data to PDF Mellin Moments

 Figure~\ref{fig:L2} illustrates the application of the $L_2$ sensitivity to the CTEQ-TEA experimental data sets that were selected for the upcoming CT18 global fit.
 We compute the $L_2$ sensitivity at the lattice scale $\mu = 2$ GeV for the isovector combination $u^+(x,\mu)\! -\! d^+(x,\mu)$.
 Due to the dependence of $S_{f,L_2}$ on $\cos{\varphi(f,\chi^2_E)}$, it concisely represents the competing pulls of the CTEQ-TEA data sets.
 The respective $\Delta \chi^2_E(\widehat a_f)$ can be either correlated ($S_{f,L_2} > 0$) or anti-correlated ($S_{f,L_2} < 0$) with $u^+(x)\! -\! d^+(x)$.
 Large experimental errors or weak correlations correspond to $S_{f,L_2}(E) \approx 0$ and imply vanishing pulls for a particular experiment on the PDF at a given $x$.

 In Fig.~\ref{fig:L2}, we included only the curves for 12 experiments with the highest $L_2$ sensitivities, selected out of 40 eligible experiments by the requirement that the shown experiments must have $|S_{f,L_2}(E)|>4$ in some interval of $x$.
 Recall that the textbook parameter-fitting criterion associates $\Delta \chi^2_E=1$ (or 4) with the uncertainty at the 68\% (or 95\%) probability level.
-The $L_2$ sensitivity plots like the one shown in Fig.~\ref{fig:L2} reveal far larger latent tensions between the experiments in some $x$ regions, evident as deviations in opposite directions with magnitudes $|S_{f,L_2}(E)| > 5$.
+The $L_2$ sensitivity plots like the one shown in Fig.~\ref{fig:L2} reveal far larger latent tensions between the experiments in some $x$ regions, evident as deviations in opposite directions with magnitudes $|S_{f,L_2}(E)|\!>\!
+5$.
+That is, the $\chi^2$ value changes by more than five units when the PDFs are varied by the 68\% p.l.~error along the respective direction.
 In the region $x>0.1$ that contributes the most to the Mellin moments, Fig.~\ref{fig:L2} suggests that the sharpest positive pulls on the $u^+(x)\! -\! d^+(x)$ distribution come from the E866 $pp$ (204), combined HERA (160), and CDHSW (109) data, whose $\chi^2_E$ are positively correlated with the isovector PDF; and the opposite pulls by the NMC ratio measurements (104) and BCDMS $F^d_2$ data (102), for which the $L_2$ sensitivity is negative.
 Similar tensions exist at smaller values of $x$ as well.

 The upshot of the figure is that a variety of DIS and Drell-Yan experiments on nucleon and nuclear fixed targets continue to play the prominent role in constraining the isovector combination, surpassing in this regard the available LHC measurements that still are to grow in their importance.
 Similar observations apply to the Mellin moments and qPDFs that we will consider.
 The sensitivity studies, as well as related methods such as the Lagrange multiplier scan, reveal tensions among the miscellaneous experiments in the CTEQ-TEA data set that constrain the PDFs at $x > 0.1$.
 The $x$-dependent $L_2$ sensitivity shown in Fig.~\ref{fig:L2} should be consulted in parallel with the $S_f$ sensitivity calculations shown for the moments and quasi-PDFs in the sections below.